Old Scholars' Association

 - Receive invitations to Old Scholars functions.

-- Active and ongoing involvement in Association events, meetings or activities is taken into consideration when Old Scholars apply for a place at the School for their children.
+- Active and ongoing involvement in Association and community activities, is taken into consideration when Old Scholars apply for a place at the School for their children.
 Please refer to the School's Admission Policy.

 - Get all the updates about School events, reunions and news about past and present students.
 Be the first to hear to the news!